How to Find the Best Blush for Your Skin Tone

 - Cream formula

 - Long-lasting formula can be tough to wash off

 Best blush for medium skin with cool undertones

 Maybelline New York Fit Me Blush in Mauve

 Get in the mood for mauve!
 Kassajikian says it’s the best blush shade for you, because it adds a bit of warmth in your otherwise cool skin.
-This option from Maybelline may have a budget price, but it wears just as nicely as a luxury formula—it’s a makeup myth that you have to spend more to get a great look.
+This option from Maybelline may have a budget price, but it wears just as nicely as a luxury formula.
 The award-winning blush is both blendable and buildable.
 Amazon reviewers appreciate that you can layer on the color, so you can keep it lighter for day and add a bit more punch for a night out.
 It’s also lightweight, so you never feel like you’re wearing a pound of makeup on your face.